PurByte/.github/profile/README.md

 ------

 ### 💬**Community**
-You could paticipate on our community by joining our discord!
+You could participate in our community by joining our discord!

 ---